Routine to ritual- how to create a lasting practice that helps you to shine

 ๐Ÿก Your space -

-When you practice regularly in the same place this can create a calming energy that you feel each time you return to the space - think about the energy of your favourite studio for example.
-But if you don't have room in your home for a dedicated yoga space, that's all good too, the energy of your practice may change the space, wherever you choose to take it.
+When you practice regularly in the same place this can create a calming energy that you feel each time you return to the space.
+But if you don't have room in your home for a dedicated yoga space, that's all good, the energy of your practice changes the space, wherever you choose to take it.

-If you like to move around the house for practice having a basket or box for your yoga needs, to keep your mat, maybe a journal and pen, incense if you use it, your favourite cushion and blanket or shawl, a spare pair of socks etc may be very helpful.
+If you like to move around the house for practice having a basket or box for your yoga needs, to keep your mat, maybe a journal and pen, incense or oils if you use them, your favourite cushion, and a blanket or shawl, a spare pair of socks can be useful too!

 If you have space, a simple altar; a photo of someone or something you dedicate your practice to, or a few flowers to bring positive, creative energy into the space, provides the feeling of ritual.
 Below are some more ideas-